1998 Davidoff Swiss Indoors

-The 1998 Davidoff Swiss Indoors was a men's tennis tournament played on indoor hard courts.
+The 1998 Davidoff Swiss Indoors was a men's tennis tournament played on indoor carpet courts.
 It was the 29th edition of the event known that year as the Davidoff Swiss Indoors, and was part of the World Series of the 1998 ATP Tour.
-It took place at the St. Jakobshalle in Basel, Switzerland, from October 5 through October 11, 1998.
+It took place at the St. Jakobshalle in Basel, Switzerland, from 5 October until 11 October 1998.
 Sixth-seeded Tim Henman won the singles title.